People sitting and talking on outdoor benches in an urban setting, one person holding a glass.

 From the summer of 2022, a small group of volunteers began to meet regularly to set the vision for The Philosophers' Yard and to plan the first series of events, which had been selected unanimously from the survey as being ‘Individualism and Collectivism’.
 All event themes are chosen democratically by attendees.

 Our inaugural series of events took place across May and June 2023, featuring academics, practitioners and performers from across the region.
+In September 2023, The Philosophers' Yard became a registered charity; Charity number: 1204617.

 Our Activities

-Events are designed to be inclusive:
+Activities are designed to be inclusive:

 • We have flexible ticketing prices, including free tickets, so that cost is not a barrier to participation.